 Colour in the Shade Garden

-Here’s some examples from my garden.
+Most of these examples are from my garden.
 A massive, old walnut tree casts heavy shade on this part of the garden, so, instead of battling poor soil and tree roots, I place all the flowering accent plants in containers.
 With just an hour or two of late afternoon sun, it’s perfect for the impatiens (pink) and dwarf salvia (red).

 Further back in the garden, the ferns are thriving.
 We don’t really think of these as colourful, but they really light up with some dappled sunshine.